Ben1980/folderEncryptor/README.md

 # folderEncryptor

-little python script which is zipping and encrypting a folder and returns the randomly generated password
+Little python script which is zipping and encrypting a folder and returns the randomly generated password